c4ei/ai2/Documentation/docs/Using-The-WS.md

     output: process.stdout
 });

-// We store the address where the Lovelace backend is mounted.
+// We store the address where the AiC4EI backend is mounted.
 // In case your instance is running locally
-// you can change the value of <Endpoint> to something like <http://0.0.0.0:8000>. const Endpoint = 'http://lovelace-backend.rodyherrera.com/';
+// you can change the value of <Endpoint> to something like <http://0.0.0.0:3334>. const Endpoint = 'http://lovelace-backend.rodyherrera.com/';

 (async function(){